-6. Your device is overheating
+16. Your device is overheating

 There are plenty of reasons a phone can overheat, and complaints seem to crop up around new software updates.
-Maybe it’s iOS 11’s fault, maybe it just that your phone is working hard.
+Maybe it’s iOS 11’s fault, or maybe it's just that your phone is working hard.
 In any case, you can temporarily address the overheating by turning the phone off, keeping it out of the sunlight or other heat sources (like the top of your computer) and exposing as much surface area as possible to the air (which means taking it out of any case and potentially propping it up.
 It’s worth noting that charging your device won’t help cool it down any, so wait until it’s cool to plug it back in.

 If your habits haven’t changed and your device is continuously overheating when it didn’t usually before, it may be time for you to consider restoring an earlier backup of your device.
 A short battery life may be annoying, but overheating can seriously damage your device, and iTunes won’t restore a fried CPU.

-7. Power button isn’t working
+17. Power button isn’t working

 If something goes wrong with the update and your power button stops working, you can shut your device down in the menus.
 To do this, go to Setting>General, and scroll all the way to the bottom of the list, where you’ll see a “Shut down” option that will give you a slider on screen to turn your device off.
 This is especially handy if you are trying to restart or power down the phone because something else is going wrong, such as overheating.

-8. iOS 11 won’t let you send email with Outlook/Exchange
+18. iOS 11 won’t let you send email with Outlook/Exchange

-9. Control Center isn’t how you want it, lacks features you want, or has features you don’t want
+22. Control Center isn’t how you want it, lacks features you want, or has features you don’t want

-Control Center is Apple’s handy new way of controlling many aspects of your device, whether that disconnecting from Wi-Fi or quickly switching songs.
-You may have heard all abut what Control Center can do only to find that it doesn’t have all those features right there and ready for you when you install iOS 11.
-Or it it may seem cluttered with tools you don’t think you’ll ever use.
+Control Center is Apple’s handy new way of controlling many aspects of your device, whether that's disconnecting from Wi-Fi or quickly switching songs.
+You may have heard all about what Control Center can do only to find that it doesn’t have all those features right there and ready for you when you install iOS 11.
+Or it may seem cluttered with tools you don’t think you’ll ever use.
 Luckily this is an easy fix, as you can customize the iOS 11 Control Center by going to Settings > Control Center > Customize Controls.

-10. Control Center keeps on popping up while playing games
+23. Control Center keeps on popping up while playing games

 As handy as Control Center is intended to be, Apple made sure you could easily access it simply by swiping up from the bottom of your device’s screen.
 Unfortunately, this can mean you accidentally swipe it onto the screen when you’re in the middle of using an app or playing a game.
 You can disable this access method while in other apps by going to Settings > Control Center and disable the ability to access it within apps.

-11. Control Center isn’t actually turning off Wi-Fi or Bluetooth
+24. Control Center isn’t actually turning off Wi-Fi or Bluetooth

-If you’re running into battery life issues, you might want to turn Wi-Fi and Bluetooth off when you’re not using either.
+If you’re running into battery life issues, you might want to turn Wi-Fi and Bluetooth off when you’re not using them.
 You’ll probably pop open the Control Center and toggle both off, except it just so happens those controls won’t actually turn either off.
 They may disconnect you from the networks or devices you’re currently connected to, but they’ll leave the Wi-Fi and Bluetooth radios on.

-12. The new Dock at the bottom of your iPad keeps disappearing
+25. The new Dock at the bottom of your iPad keeps disappearing

 If you just got iOS 11 on your iPad, you might be loving the new Dock at the bottom of your screen that keep your favorite apps and tools handy.
 It’s just like the Dock in Mac OS.
 However, you may find it occasionally or frequently disappearing on you.
 Don’t worry.
 It’s supposed to do that.
 To bring it back, all you have to do is swipe up at the bottom of the screen where it hides when not in use.

 26. It’s going crazy with your image formats

 iOS 11 signals Apple’s commitment to a newer image format: HEIC.
 This new file type compresses images more than JPEG, so your images won’t take up as much space on your device.
 But not every device out there supports HEIC, and Apple knows this.
 To make it easier for Apple users to share their photos with others, iOS may convert them to JPEG when they’re sent, or even if they’re being uploaded online.
 If this frequent file-type swapping is a nuisance, you can disable it by either stopping the conversion from HEIC to JPEG, or by having your device take photos as JPEG files instead.

-15. Can’t make Apple Pay payments to friends
+27. Can’t make Apple Pay payments to friends

 28. Can’t use Animoji

-17. Siri sounds different
+30. Siri sounds different

 iOS 11 has come along with updates to the way Siri speaks, making her sound more natural and less robotish.
 This will hopefully be nothing but an improvement, and if you don’t like it, there’s not much you can do besides sticking with the old iOS.
 On the other hand, if Siri now has a man’s voice, it may be that you didn’t realize this has been an option in iOS for some time.
 If someone else was playing around in your phone and switch Siri’s voice, you should easily be able to go back into your device’s settings and set Siri to have whichever voice you were using before (or perhaps try out some new ones).

-18. Someone is taking pictures of you during FaceTime calls
+31. Someone is taking pictures of you during FaceTime calls

 This problem may be a bit of an outlier, but iOS 11 gives users the option to allow special screenshots within FaceTime calls called “FaceTime Live Photos.”
 These photos are clear images of the person on the other end without the on-screen interface.
-If someone you regularly FaceTime is being a pest and taking loads of these Live Photos of you, you can disallow the feature by going to Settings > FaceTime and disabling FaceTime Live Photos.
+If someone you regularly FaceTime is being a pest and taking loads of these Live Photos of you, you can revoke the feature by going to Settings > FaceTime and disabling FaceTime Live Photos.
 The other person will still be able to take normal screenshots though.

 32. You can’t get iOS 11

 While iOS 11 is available for a lot of devices, Apple hasn’t made the brand new operating system available for all of its past iPhones and iPads.
 You can check for all the specific iOS 11 compatibility list, but the simple answer is that you need a device at least as new as the iPhone 6 or iPhone SE, the 6th-gen iPod touch, an iPad Pro, an iPad Mini 2, or an iPad Air.
-Older Apple devices are not supported for iOS 11, so the only fix here is to grab a new one.
+Older Apple devices are not supported for iOS 11, so the only fix here is to grab a newer one.